-D. Implementation
+E. Implementation

-- 27. The SFC and the HKMA understand that intermediaries which already engage in VA-related activities may wish to revise their systems and controls to align with the updated requirements.
-Accordingly, there will be a six-month transition period for intermediaries when serving existing clients of its VA-related activities before the full implementation of the expected requirements in this circular.
-Intermediaries which do not currently engage in VA-related activities should ensure that they are able to comply with the requirements in this circular before introducing such services. - 28.
-Intermediaries are reminded to notify the SFC (and the HKMA, where applicable) in advance if they intend to engage in VA-related activities, which include the distribution of VA-related products and the provision of VA dealing services. - 29.
-The SFC and the HKMA will keep in view the evolving global regulatory landscape and review their position as and when necessary.
+- 29. Intermediaries which are already providing VA dealing services to non-qualified corporate professional investors and individual professional investors and wish to continue providing such services to them should revise their systems and controls to align with the updated requirements.
+Accordingly, there will be a three-month transition period for intermediaries serving existing clients of its VA dealing services before the full implementation of the expected requirements in this circular.
+Intermediaries which do not currently engage in VA-related activities or which plan to extend their VA dealing services to non-qualified corporate professional investors, individual professional investors, or retail investors should ensure that they are able to comply with the requirements in this circular before introducing such services. - 30.
+Intermediaries are reminded to notify the SFC (and the HKMA, where applicable) in advance if: (a) they intend to engage in any activities involving tokenised securities and virtual assets, which include the provision of dealing and advisory services in VA-related products, tokenised securities and virtual assets, as well as VA asset management services, or (b) they intend to make any changes to these activities conducted (including changes in the type of clientele served).